yusuf8ahmed/fabric/README.md

 ## Running locally and making changes

 - Grunt is used for SCSS compliation, vendor prefixing, CSS reporting, and publishing the documentation to GitHub Pages.
 - The docs are written in Markdown and compiled to HTML by [Jekyll](https://jekyllrb.com/), a static site generator.

+### First-time setup

 To get this setup working locally, you must first have Node.JS and Ruby installed.

-TODO: write further instructions here
+Next, install dependencies with the following two commands:

+    bundle install
+    npm install
+    sudo npm install -g grunt-cli

+Then, you may have to open a new Terminal window or run `source ~/.bash_profile` to have access to the new `grunt` and `jekyll` binaries.

+### Running locally

+You can boot up a Jekyll server with the following command:

+    jekyll server

+Then go to http://localhost:4000 to view the documentation locally.

+### Publishing changes

+The public documentation is hosted on GitHub pages.
+To push new changes, first compile the CSS:

+    grunt

+Next, push the changes to `gh-pages` branch with:

+    grunt publish

+Changes should be live in around 30 seconds.

 ## Credits